Elton-John/OOP_MySQL_workshop/README.md

 # This is how it works
  The workshop's task is implementation of DAO.

-**DAO (Data Access Object)**- is a pattern that provides an abstract interface to some type of database.
+**DAO (Data Access Object)** - is a pattern that provides an abstract interface to some type of database.
+By mapping application calls to the persistence layer, the DAO provides some specific data operations without exposing details of the database.

 The UserDAO class should offer the ability to: